• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-• wa – は : a binding particle working as a case maker or topic maker.
-In the example, it is put after the pronoun, “watashi”, to make the subject word in the sentence.
+• wa – は : a binding particle working as a case marker or topic marker.
+In the example, this works after “watashi” to make the subject in the sentence.

 • gakkou – 学校 (がっこう) : a noun meaning ‘school’ in Japanese.
-Learn more about “gakkou“.
+This can also work as plural.
+Learn more about Japanese plural.

-• manabi – 学び (まなび) : one conjugation of the verb, “manabu”, which means ‘to study’ or ‘to learn’ in Japanese.
-In the example, it has been conjugated for a better connection with its following word.
+• manabi – 学び (まなび) : one conjugation of the verb, “manabu“, which means ‘to study’ or ‘to learn’ in Japanese.
+In the example, it has been conjugated for the better connection with its following word.

 Example #2: how to use “bijutsu”